Nemo Zhou: Streaming career

 Zhou began streaming on the Twitch channel BotezLive with fellow Canadian chess players Alexandra and Andrea Botez in March 2020 before launching her own channel akaNemsko in June 2020.
 She also streams on Chess.com, and has continued to collaborate with the Botez sisters and other Chess.com streamers such as Hikaru Nakamura and Levy Rozman.
 She has also commentated on matches and coached participants in PogChamps, a series of tournaments run by Chess.com for popular non-chess streamers that began in 2020.
 Zhou accrued over 100,000 followers on Twitch within a year of her first streaming with the Botez sisters.
 The growth of her channel was part of a large increase in interest in online chess at the time related to the COVID-19 pandemic keeping people around the world at home, the PogChamps tournaments introducing chess to a broader streaming audience, and the popularity of The Queen's Gambit miniseries.

 Zhou was the first chess streamer to sign a professional contract with a major esports organization, joining Counter Logic Gaming in August 2020.
 Many other leading chess streamers followed suit and signed with esports organizations later in the year, beginning with Nakamura about a week later.
 Zhou is a variety streamer, also playing games other than chess such as League of Legends.

-In December 2022, Zhou drew criticism from the poker community for awarding a $12,000 cash giveaway to her alleged boyfriend.

 Personal life

-Zhou has been pursuing a bachelor's degree at the University of Toronto with a double major in economics and statistics, and a minor in mathematics.
-Zhou went on leave from the university in January 2021 to focus on streaming full-time.
-Before university, she attended Colonel By Secondary School and has been a member of the RA Centre Chess Club.
-Beyond playing chess, Zhou has written chess articles for ChessBase.
-Some of her articles feature her own statistical analysis of the game.
-She has also released two instructional DVDs through ChessBase, one on tactics and the other on openings.
-Besides chess, Zhou also competed in pole vaulting in high school, and has a background in music and other sports as well.
-She can play the flute and has also played basketball and badminton.
-Owing to her background living in different countries, Zhou can speak English, Mandarin Chinese, Finnish and French.
+Zhou attended Colonel By Secondary School and was a member of the RA Centre Chess Club.
+Starting in 2017, she pursued a bachelor's degree at the University of Toronto with a double major in economics and statistics, and a minor in mathematics.
+She went on leave from the university in January 2021 to focus on streaming full-time.

+Zhou competed in pole vaulting in high school and other sports including basketball and badminton.
+She can speak English, Mandarin Chinese, Finnish and French.

-Zhou has been nicknamed Nemo by her parents since she was three years old due to her interest in aquariums as a child, and them drawing the name from the Finding Nemo movie that was released that year.
-A high school friend of Zhou modified it to Nemsko.
-She prefers using Nemo over her given name.
-She created her online name akaNemsko, where "aka" is short for the standard "also known as", because the simpler variants of Nemo and Nemsko were not available.
+Zhou was nicknamed Nemo by her parents since when she was three years old due to her interest in aquariums, and drawing the name from the 2003 Disney animated film Finding Nemo.
+A high school friend modified it to Nemsko.
+She has stated she prefers using Nemo over her given name.
+She created her online name akaNemsko, where "aka" is short for the standard "also known as".